![]() |

 Skull Arch ⇔

-In the shadow of the scary arch, Karen discusses some of the micro-organisms that are able to maintain an existence in potholes.
+In the shadow of the scary formation, Karen discusses some of the micro-organisms that are able to maintain an existence in potholes.
 Being impervious to radiation, intense cold, and dehydration, they can hang out here indefinitely, even after the pothole dries up.
 The microbes are not immune, however, to compression by a hiker's boot.

-A seat-of-the-pants slide is necessary
+A seat-of-the-pants slide is advised

 The next challenge, however, is genuinely tricky.
 About the only way to get through this one is to inch along a rock while leaning over and balancing with hands on the other side of a thin chasm.
-Interesting!
+What fun!
 Getting the group past this obstacle takes quite a while, leaving plenty of time to take pictures as I await my turn.

 Interesting formations abound, but we cannot visit them all

-| Never a dull moment | |
+Never a dull moment

 Just as I am about to photograph an amazing horizontal tree, Karen gathers eveyone around and proceeds to explain how the juniper keeps itself alive under the harsh conditions of this environment.
 I get my photo-op after the gang has departed.